 My friends, let me just say I could sit there and have their fresh smoothies all day and night!
 No preservatives, no syrup, just real fruits.
 I think they deserve way more than the price they ask for those healthiest smoothies in town.
 Noy also has raw vegans, vegans and non-vegans, a wide choice of fruit shakes, fruit juices and salads and several cooked vegans and non-vegan options.
 I tried a large fruit salad, a papaya shake, a banana shake, and many more shakes during my stay there.
 All were delicious.
 The fruit shakes are served in big glasses and so yummy!

 I also loved their falafel pita wrap.
-Bread was so soft and fresh, the falafels tasted amazing and the sauce on it was really really good.
-You can do takeaways or sit inside the restaurant which is cozy and colourful with nice paintings on the walls.
+The bread was so soft and fresh, the falafels tasted amazing and the sauce on it was really really good.
+You can do takeaways or sit inside the restaurant which is cozy and colorful with nice paintings on the walls.
 Staffs were friendly and they speak English.
 Inexpensive.
-Only thing I would say is they didn’t have AC but they had fans on offer which did the job and FREE WIFI to upload that fresh smoothie in your Instagram.
+The only thing I would say is they didn’t have AC but they had fans on offer which did the job and FREE WIFI to upload that fresh smoothie on your Instagram.